ritankarsaha/Bitcoin_Transaction_Engine/README.md

 bitcoin-tx-demo  | Demo complete.
 ```

-Now, let's take this project for more spinning and further testing :)
+Now, let’s take this project for another spin and dive into some deeper testing 🙂

-If you wish to create more wallets directly from the terminal itslef and not rely on the default wallet getting generated or created follow the below steps
+If you would rather create your own wallets manually from the terminal instead of using the auto-generated default one, just follow these steps below 👇

 1. Start the docker container.
-Make sure to build it as well if you have removed containers by `sudo docker compose down -v`
+Make sure to build it as well if you have removed containers earlier by `sudo docker compose down -v`

 ```bash
 sudo docker compose start